 If BIA-ALCL concerns are your motivation for considering removal:

 If you have textured breast implants, you may be worried about their association with BIA-ALCL, particularly given Allergan’s recall of their BIOCELL textured implants.
 However, the Allergan recall is not intended to require women to remove their implants but rather stops the placement of additional implants of this type.

 This is because BIA-ALCL is a very rare condition, is initially isolated to the breasts, and is proven to be curable when promptly treated.
 It is so rare that the risks of removal surgery can exceed your risk of developing BIA-ALCL.
 As such, if you love your look with implants, we suggest keeping them—and promptly making an appointment with your doctor should you observe any breast swelling or other changes.

 If breast implant illness (BII) concerns are your motivation for considering removal:

-Worries about breast implant illness, or observation of inflammatory symptoms you believe may be connected to your implants, lead to the most complex and conflicted feelings about breast implant removal.
+If you are worried about breast implant illness or have observed inflammatory symptoms you believe may be connected to your implants, you’re likely experiencing complex and conflicted feelings about breast implant removal.
 This is in part because symptoms are varied, and there is no current way to test definitively for BII.